-In Ervin v.
+Can the IRS withhold or set off a penalty refund owing to a taxpayer if the taxpayer has already recovered the amount in excess of the penalty from its tax attorney for malpractice?
+The court considered this in Ervin v.
 United States, No. 4:13-CV-00127-JHM (W.D.
 Ky.
-2017), the court considered whether the government can withhold or set off a penalty refund owing to a taxpayer if the taxpayer has already recovered the amount in excess of the penalty from its tax attorney for malpractice.
-While the case does not create any new law, it is worth considering as clients do ask about this issue from time to time.
+2017).

 Ervin participated in a tax shelter was promoted by its tax attorney.
 The IRS discovered and challenged the position and ultimately imposed the valuation misstatement penalty.
 Ervin sued his tax attorney and received a sizeable settlement.

-The court had to answer the question as to whether the government could keep a tax refund that a jury had determined was due and owing to the taxpayer based on the idea that the taxpayer had already received compensation in excess of the penalty.
+The court had to answer the question as to whether the IRS could keep a tax refund that a jury had determined was due and owing to the taxpayer based on the idea that the taxpayer had already received compensation in excess of the penalty.